Being a landlord can be difficult.

 Local knowledge

 It’s ideal to find an agent familiar with rentals in your area.
+Local knowledge helps them:

-- Price properties accurately
+- Price properties

 - Identify good tenants

-- Process tenants details
+- Process tenants’ details

 - Deal with problem tenants